chrislonge/chrislonge/README.md

 # Chris Longe

-This is my personal website build using as much Swift as possible.
+This is my personal website built using as much Swift as possible.
 Uses Swift Vapor!

 ## Documentation